n-boudaya/repo-burst/README.md

 - If you want to visualize your own dataset, see [this document.](./dataset_preparation.md)

-- Two different datasets have been prepared.
+- Three different datasets have been prepared.
 One dataset consisting of all tagged commits of [svelte](https://github.com/sveltejs/svelte).
 Another dataset consisting of all tagged commits of [d3](https://github.com/d3/d3).
+The third dataset has not yet been processed and contains some formatted commits of [svelte](https://github.com/sveltejs/svelte), and can be used to test the file preprocessing.
-To use either of those, copy the contents of the repsective folder in `repo-burst\data\backup\` to `repo-burst\data\` and replace files if prompted.
+To use any of those, copy the contents of the repsective folder in `repo-burst\data\backup\` to `repo-burst\data\` and replace files if prompted.

 1. Open a command line in the root directory of this repository.